-How CPACS works
+How DPACS works

 The Council meets every six weeks and the Executive Committee meets every three weeks.